lemonsliceai/openclaw-avatar/README.md

 - **An OpenClaw instance installed and configured** Openclaw install Guide https://docs.openclaw.ai/install#npm-pnpm

-After installing, make sure you have configured at least one LLM provider
+After installing, make sure you have configured at least one LLM provider.
+We **higly reccomend** using a fast LLM model for a better experience.
+Examples below.
+- Qwen3-30B-A3B
+- gpt-5-nano
+- claude-haiku-4-5

 ```bash
 openclaw config
 ```
 After configuing a valid LLM provier make sure the agent uses your LLM of choice.

 You will also need accounts with the following services: